 Work out what you'll do if there is a utility failure:

 - without electricity and gas you won't have lighting, hot water or be able to cook

 - without electricity and water, businesses may need to close

 - lengthy electricity outages may also affect communications.

-When making your plan, here are some of the things you'll need to include.
+When making your plan, here are some of the things you'll need to include or think about.